 To obtain a temporary road closure you must apply to the Road Works Control Unit five weeks prior to the commencement of the works to which the closure applies.
+A professional Traffic Management Plan must be submitted along with the road closure application.

-Managing people
+5.5 Managing people

 Crowd safety at an event is related to space, the attractions on offer, the environment, surroundings and effective management of human behaviour.
 Compliance with regulations and the application of standards of best practice can go a long way to ensuring safe venues and activities, but the most difficult factor to manage at events is human behaviour.
-This section addresses how event staff can manage the behaviour of the attendance at the event to prevent as far as possible crowd related accidents/incidents and ensure enjoyment of the event.
+This section addresses how event staff can manage the behaviour of the attendees at the event to prevent as far as possible crowd related accidents/incidents and ensure enjoyment of the event.